| Commonly

 Prices are determined based on complexity and usage.

-Caricatures for reproduction for such uses as invitations,
+Caricatures for reproduction for such uses

-apparel, promotional materials and commercial websites are priced
+promotional materials and commercial websites are priced

 slightly higher because a copyright release is given to allow for